Number Component

 The thousands separator is the comma used wherever numbers go above 999.
 Adding the thousands separator improves readability.
 It's the difference between reading 1000 and reading 1,000.

-By setting this toggle to (ON), a comma displays when the end-user enters any number above 999.
+When set to (ON), a comma displays when the end-user enters any number above 999.

 Currency